llSourcell/How_to_make_a_text_summarizer/README.md

 ## Overview

 This is the code for [this](https://youtu.be/ogrJaOIuBx4) video on Youtube by Siraj Raval as part of the Deep Learning Nanodegree with Udacity.
+We're using an [encoder-decoder](https://www.tensorflow.org/tutorials/seq2seq) architecture to generate a headline from a news article.

 ## Dependencies